kleijnweb/swagger-bundle/README.md

   * Support Symfony sub-requests.
 You won't miss them.
   * Support XML.

+## Symfony Compatibility

+SwaggerBundle is tested against Symfony 2.8.7 and the latest release (3.x.x), at least once a week.

 ## Notes

 Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.